 We simply can’t overstate how important it is for this knowledge transfer to occur.
 As a founder, especially if you’ve singlehandedly led sales efforts thus far, there’s a wealth of knowledge about pitching, positioning, handling common objections, and identifying the right opportunities that you have to share.
 Based on our experience, the more detailed your sales knowledge transfer is, the more likely that when you hire your first sales team, they will make a positive impact quickly on your company’s sale’s numbers.

 Beyond the sales knowledge transfer, setting sales goals is also key to ensuring things get underway smoothly.
 Every good salesperson is going to ask, “what’s the sales quota?”
 For salespeople, this is the northern star, guiding all efforts and actions through their day-to-day work.
 Though a fundamentally basic component of a healthy sales organization, most early-stage tech companies don’t often define these goals until the first hire (many not even then!).

 Since sales efforts have been led by you, the founder, it’s common for the sales goal to simply be, “as many paying customers as possible.”
 Though great as an idea, effective salespeople need more concrete goals.
-So make sure to define what you expect from your first sales hire in terms of prospecting, lead generation, and conversions.
+So, when you hire your first sales team, make sure to define what you expect from them in terms of prospecting, lead generation, and conversions.

 - Set a sales process

 Where goals are a guiding light for salespeople, the sales process acts as the rails to success.
 Now, you might not have a fully standardized, lock-tight sales process as an early-stage tech company.
 That’s completely understandable.
 On the flip side of the coin, you shouldn’t have a blank canvas either.

 Even if it’s subject to change over time, make sure that you map the existing sales process for new hires.
 This will provide critical structure in the early days, helping your new sales teammate gather their bearings.